 Keep in mind that other valid reasons exist for firing you, such as incompetence, dishonesty, tardiness, etc. Your filing for bankruptcy won’t hide or protect you from those reasons.
 But if none of those exist and you are fired shortly after filing for bankruptcy, you might have a case against the employer for illegal bankruptcy discrimination.

 In most cases, especially with Chapter 7 bankruptcy, your employer will not find out about your filing.
 But if a creditor has sued you, obtained a judgment, and began garnishing your wages, then your employer will be made aware.
-This is because, in order to stop the garnishment, your employer must have knowledge about your bankruptcy.
+This is because, to stop the garnishment, your employer must know about your bankruptcy.

 Will Bankruptcy Affect My Future Employment?

 When it comes to applying for jobs and potential employment, no federal, state, or local government agency can consider your bankruptcy when deciding to hire you.
 Only private employers retain the power to do so.

 Jobs that require you to deal with money (accounting, payroll, etc.) tend to be warier about hiring those who have filed for bankruptcy.
 It’s also important to note that those private employers tend to do credit checks on job applicants and filing for bankruptcy would appear on your credit report.

 Schedule Your Free Consultation with an Experienced Bankruptcy Attorney

 If you’re thinking about filing for bankruptcy and you’re worried about what it could mean for your future, then you should contact an experienced lawyer.
 Joel R. Spivack is an experienced bankruptcy lawyer in New Jersey that is ready to get you back on the right financial path.

 Call 856-488-1200 or Contact Us Online to Get Started